roadwarriorslive/Pipulate/README.md

 - Instantly becomes a valuable part of your daily-flow with low investment.
 - Provides wicked-cool insights on your data through new visualizations.

+## What Pipulate is not
+- An industrial-strength webcrawler.
+Go use Screamingfrog or ScraPY for that.
+- A large-scale position-tracker.
+Use ((Brightedge | Conductor) & Authority Labs).
+- Anything that has a clue about the Google-scale link-graph (MajesticSEO | MozScape).

 ## Here's How It Works

     THIS IS       THIS IS YOUR BROWSER                   THIS IS PIPULATE         THIS IS